Vishnukumarrajasekar/Decoder/README.md

-# DECODER
+# RL-Guider
-A project to decode the genome of reticular structures using shape grammar.
+A project to guide a generative system based on shape grammar and graphic statics to produce feasible reticular structures.

 This page documents the process and code related to the project.

 # STEPS
  - The project is divided 2 parts:
-     1. generative phase using shape grammar
+     1. Generative phase: Using shape grammar and graphic statics.
-     2. Using ML to filter the appropriate parameters, rules and weights.
+     2. Guiding phase: Using an RL model to guide the generative system towards feasible solutions

 # ROADMAP
- - A broad structure of the project can be found [in this document](/Decoder-plugin_notes.md).
+ - A broad structure along with key points of the project can be found [in this document](/RL-Guider_notes.md).

 # RESEARCH
  - Shape Grammar